-Students should NOT arrive at school before 7:45 A. M. Playground supervision will begin at 7:45 A.M. and will end 10 minutes after school closes.
-The 8:05 bell requires all students to line up to enter the building.
-The 8:08 bell allows students to enter the building in an orderly manner.
+Students should NOT arrive at school before 7:30 A. M. Playground supervision will begin at 7:30 A.M. and will end 10 minutes after school closes.
+The 8:05 bell requires all students to immediately line up to enter the building.
+The 8:10 bell allows students to enter the building in an orderly manner.
 Regular classes begin at the 8:15 bell.
 Students who enter the classroom after the 8:15 bell are tardy.
-Students will enter the building with their class.
+Parents are discouraged from walking their student(s) to class each day.
+We are trying to build their student's independence and have them follow the morning routine of their classroom.